pigfoot/mozbuilds/mozilla-build/python/README.txt

         and type NMAKE.
 Threading and sockets are supported by default in the resulting binaries of PYTHON15.DLL and PYTHON.EXE.

-Monterey (64-bit AIX): The current Monterey C compiler (Visual Age)
-        uses the OBJECT_MODE={32|64} environment variable to set the compilation mode to either 32-bit or 64-bit (32-bit mode is the default).
-Presumably you want 64-bit compilation mode for this 64-bit OS.
-As a result you must first set OBJECT_MODE=64 in your environment before configuring (./configure) or building (make) Python on Monterey.

 Reliant UNIX: The thread support does not compile on Reliant UNIX, and
         there is a (minor) problem in the configure script for that platform as well.
 This should be resolved in time for a